P300-CBP coactivator family: Mouse models

-CBP and p300 are critical for normal embryonic development, as mice completely lacking either CBP or p300 protein, die at an early embryonic stage.
-In addition, mice which lack one functional copy (allele) of both the CBP and p300 genes (i.e. are heterozygous for both CBP and p300) and thus have half of the normal amount of both CBP and p300, also die early in embryogenesis.
+CBP and p300 are critical for normal embryonic development, as mice completely lacking either of these proteins die at an early embryonic stage.
+Loss of p300 in a mouse causes developmental and proliferaion defects and reduced dosage of both p300 and CBP is associated with early embryonic lethality.
+In addition, mice which lack one functional copy (allele) of both the CBP and p300 genes (i.e. are heterozygous for both CBP and p300), and thus have half of the normal amount of both CBP and p300, also die early in embryogenesis.
 This indicates that the total amount of CBP and p300 protein is critical for embryo development.